bZxNetwork/bzx.network_website/collections/_posts/2020-06-28-bzrx-token.markdown

 - 17 % -  Each time a user pays a fee, 50% of the value of the fee is refunded to them in the form of BZRX.
 We will initially be funding this from the existing allocation of tokens.
 Initially BZRX will be allocated at a rate of .0002 ETH per BZRX.
 When the token is unlocked, it will be allocated at market rate as determined by a Chainlink price feed.
 - 3% - During the first three months, 0.25% of the BZRX token supply will be disbursed each week to users based on the quantity of fees generated during that week.
 This is intended to bootstrap activity on the protocol by compensating early adopters for the risks they bear.

 This means that anyone who executes a trade, opens a loan, or keeps a loan open, will begin to accrue ownership of the protocol.
+Whether we reward lenders or borrowers, we believe a virtuous cycle will take hold; the only difference is the distribution of the tokens at the end of the cycle.
+Whether we initiate that virtuous cycle by lowering rates, increasing yields, or doing both will not matter too much to the net level of activity on the platform.
+The boost in activity is going to be largely driven by the size of the subsidy rather than its distribution.
+Lenders are very fickle and largely commoditized.
+We rather maximize our influence on borrowers because it is those users that we have the best chance of getting to stick to the platform.

 ## How Does BZRX Capture Value?